-The Veterans SA Capacity Building Grant Fund offers support to eligible ex-service organisations to help them improve their governance and strengthen their capacity building skills.
+The Veterans SA Capacity Building Grant Fund offers support to eligible organisations to help them improve their governance and strengthen their capacity building skills.

 Examples of eligible projects include: